hazelcast/hazelcast-cpp-client/README.md

 #### 7.6.1.5 Canceling an Executing Task
 A task in the code that you execute in a cluster might take longer than expected.
 If you cannot stop/cancel that task, it will keep eating your resources.

 To cancel a task, you can use the `executor_promise<T>::cancel()` API.
 This API lets you to code and design for cancellations, a highly ignored part of software development.
-Please keep in mind that if the execution already started or finished, the API may not be able to cancel the task.
+Please keep in mind that if the execution is already started or finished, the API may not be able to cancel the task.

 #### 7.6.1.5.1 Example Task to Cancel
 The following code waits for the task to be completed in 3 seconds.
 If it is not finished within this period, a `timeout` is thrown from the `get()` method, and we cancel the task with the `cancel()` method.
 The remote execution of the task is being cancelled.